ImperialCollegeLondon/solar_data_viewer/README.md

     uv sync
     ```

+1. Install the solar orbiter pipeline command line tools, used for development to create a database with the right schemas that django can connect to.
+A script has been provided as a shortcut for that:

+    ```bash
+    bash setup_db.sh
+    ```

 1. Activate the virtual environment, or just preface your commands with `uv run` to use
 the virtual environment (see [uv activate] for more info):